How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 Sharing Waypoints for trail cameras with the onX Hunt App.

 As you organize your photos by camera, you can then sort through the different deer you have photographed.
-Then, from this aerial image, you can see which deer you have at each camera site, giving you insight on what each particular buck’s travel patterns are.
+Then, from this aerial image, you can see which deer you have at each camera site, giving you insight into what each particular buck’s travel patterns are.
 As this changes from summer to fall and eventually to the rut, you can begin to pattern a deer not only from this year’s photos, but from years past to truly get an understanding of where he is going to be and when.

 Locating Natural Funnels